dkchcl/DevOps/Notes/Visual_Studio_Code/VS_Code.md

+## Visual Studio Code (VS Code)-

-Visual Studio Code (VS Code) is a popular, free, open-source code editor developed by Microsoft.
+**Visual Studio Code (VS Code)** is a popular, free, open-source code editor developed by Microsoft.
 It's lightweight, highly customizable, and supports various programming languages and frameworks.
 Some of its key features include:

 1. **Code Editing**: VS Code has syntax highlighting, autocompletion, IntelliSense, and bracket matching for various languages.